manifold-inc/targon/README.md

 # Targon: The Confidential Decentralized AI Cloud

-Targon is a next-generation AI infrastructure platform that leverages Confidential Compute (CC) technology to secure the entire AI stack.
-By providing a secure execution environment from hardware to application layers, Targon enables verifiable and trustworthy AI operations across the entire infrastructure in a decentralized fashion.
+Targon is a next-generation AI infrastructure platform that leverages Confidential Compute (CC) and Protected pcie (PPCIE) technology to secure the entire stack.
+By providing a secure execution environment from hardware to application layers, Targon enables verifiable and trustworthy operations across the entire infrastructure in a decentralized fashion.

 NOTICE: Using this software, you must agree to the Terms and Agreements provided in the terms and conditions document.
 By downloading and running this software,